travelbh-del/Appendix-X-Alignment/README.md

 ARoT functions as the system’s trust anchor for alignment, analogous to a hardware Root of Trust in secure computing systems.

+### [ARoT Control] High-Risk Domain Registry (HRDR)

+The system maintains a High-Risk Domain Registry (HRDR) to classify prompts requiring elevated governance controls.

+Initial domains include:

+• Medical
+• Legal
+• Financial

+All incoming prompts are subject to pre-execution classification.

+If a prompt is classified within a registered high-risk domain:

+• Elevated PDS sensitivity is applied
+• Domain-specific invariants are activated
+• CMC domain validation is required prior to response generation
+• Output modes are restricted according to domain risk profile

+HRDR classification is deterministic and non-bypassable.

 #### Core Properties

 • Execution Layer Placement